 Regardless, always make sure you are comfortable with a plan manager’s ability to service your needs in the timeframe you need them to.
 Ensure they have a professional approach in the way they communicate with you.
 This goes for meetings as well as through email and phone communications.
 Ask for references if you want, just as you have any other important service provider throughout your life.

-What questions do I ask the plan manager?
+What questions do I ask?

 If the above sounds like it’s you, some of the most important questions to ask when looking to find a plan manager are: